Carling O'Keefe: Sponsorships and sports

+O'Keefe, in 1969, was the first television sponsor of the Montreal Expos on CBC and remained affiliated with the team for many years, sponsoring a team MVP award in the early 1970s.

 Carling O'Keefe was a major supporter of Langley Speedway, a 3/8th-mile paved stock car oval, in Langley, British Columbia.
 They often sponsored races and season points championships.
 For example, Tom Berrow was the 1976 Carling O'Keefe Super Stock Points Champion.
 Their Company name was painted on the front stretch of the track and was part of the "Winner's Circle" celebration.

 In 1974, Carling USA sponsored a NASCAR car driven by Canadian short track driver Earl Ross and owned by former NASCAR driver Junior Johnson in the Winston Cup Series.
 Over the course of the season, Ross earned four top fives, nine top tens, and a single win at Martinsville Speedway en route to a ninth-place finish in the points standings.

-In 1976, Carling O'Keefe became a minority partner in the Toronto Argonauts professional football team.
-They would remain as owners or minority owners until 1991.
+In 1976, Carling O'Keefe became a minority partner in the Toronto Argonauts professional football team and continued to do so until 1991.
 Carling O'Keefe also held ownership of the NHL's Quebec Nordiques.
 Both franchises were sold due to the impending merger with Molson.
 The company, however, maintained promotional interests in both teams.
 In addition, during the 1980s, Carling O'Keefe was a chief sponsor for the CFL game telecasts on both the CBC and CTV (and, when CTV ceased broadcasting the CFL after 1986, the league-operated Canadian Football Network) networks.